 The Watermark Project is a community effort to collect and archive true stories about the ways people interact with water.
-Started by Lake Ontario Waterkeeper in 2015, the Watermark Project aims to collect one story from every Canadian household.
+An initiative of Swim Drink Fish, the Watermark Project began in 2015 and aims to collect one story from every Canadian household.

 Watermarks are filed in the archive.
-They create a living record of our powerful connection.
+They create a living record of our powerful connection to water.

-When you archive your Watermark, you help to document and protect the waterbody that is important to you and your community.
+When you contribute your Watermark, you help to document and protect the waterbody that is important to you and your community.
 Thank you.

 We work with a handful of partners who manage the Watermark Project in specific regions.
 We also train and support an unlimited number of Collectors who gather Watermarks from their communities.

-The Watermark Project is an ever-growing tapestry of Canadian water stories that provides a unique window into how we and our communities are influenced by water.
+The Watermark Project is an ever-growing tapestry of water stories that provide a unique window into how we and our communities are influenced by water.

-It is also a powerful tool that will help protect waterbodies in the future.
+It is also a powerful tool that will help protect the waterbodies we care about, in the future.
 When you contribute a story to the archive: